SPP-17 Lodgement Procedures

 ePlans prepared in accordance with the guidelines at APX-06 must be lodged in NLR-P.

-4 Electronic Lodgement of Field books (replaces SPPM Chapter 17.4)
+4 Electronic Lodgement of Field records (replaces SPPM Chapter 17.4)

 Surveyors must lodge field records at Landgate electronically in NLR-P in accordance with the guidelines at APX-06.

-Surveyors are advised that Deposited Plans lodged with Landgate that require a field book will not be examined until the field book has also been lodged.
-Plans without the necessary field book(s) will lose priority and be given a status of “Stopped”.
+Surveyors are advised that Deposited Plans lodged with Landgate that require a field record will not be examined until the field record has also been lodged.
+Plans without the necessary field record(s) will lose priority and be given a status of “Stopped”.

 5 Two-year Certificate (replaces SPPM Chapter 17.5)